- Jun 05 2021

 Class Materials – Participants should bring a working, assembled Rigid Heddle Loom with necessary clamps and Heddle (8 or 10 dent), warping Peg, Heddle Threading Hook, 2 Stick Shuttles, Scissors, Measuring Tape, Tapestry Needle, Notebook, Pen.
 Also please bring a variety of yarns – 3 or 4 colors – from your stash in small (10-20) yard balls – we will pool and share!

 Provided – Plain warp yarns, handouts, and a variety of yarns to weave into your fabric.
 I will Bring paper for Warp Separator.

 The Rigid Heddle loom is a tool that can be used for creating both the simple and the sublime.
 Cotton yarn can become useful dish and hand towels.
 Knitting yarn can become scarves and shawls.
 Shiny silk and Tencel can become dressy wraps.
 Cloth woven on this loom can be cut and sewn into pillows, purses, and toys.
 All of these begin with an understanding of the basics of Tabby and Tension.
 This Workshop is meant to be a jumping off point for beginners to gain basic skills with which to begin to create on the Rigid Heddle Loom.
-We will learn, warp and weave together.
-Our project will be a simple, but colorful scarf made with beautiful handdyed yarn.

 - Jennifer Krause